xtbc18s1/xtbc18s1-src/content/prereqs/codewars.md

 In order to make sure everyone gets as much as possible out of this experience, it’s vitally important that everyone arrives with a solid understanding of the JavaScript language.
 That way, we get to focus on learning React and building cool stuff instead of spending all of our time on basic syntax.

-You have already received a list of online resources that provide a basic foundation in JavaScript, HTML, and CSS (and they're linked again here).
+On the following pages of this prerequisites section, you'll find links to free online resources that provide a basic foundation in JavaScript, HTML, and CSS.
 Once you have completed reading/watching/coding those, we have an assignment for you!
 The assignment should be completed and submitted to us for review before your first day of attending class.

 We will be using a website called Codewars to test your knowledge of basic JavaScript.
 We’ve identified 12 problems that cover topics we will be using daily in class: Arrays, Objects, and String manipulation.